-An online user wanted to know what lifestyle changes others had that helped them save money.
+An online user wanted to know what lifestyle changes others had helped them save money.
 Here are some of the best responses from other users in this conversation.

 Stop Dating Materialistic People